 All events where under 18’s and vulnerable adults at risk may be participating (not just as a fencer, referees and volunteers should also be considered) must have a Welfare Official in place who is not a member of DT.
 This person should be clearly identified to participants – eg posters on check-in.

-All regions are expected to have a Regional Welfare Officer in place who are responsible for supporting the clubs Welfare Officials in their region and working with the Home Country and BF Welfare Officers.
+All regions are expected to have a Area Welfare Officer in place who is responsible for supporting the Club Welfare Officers in their area and working with the Home Country and BF Welfare Officers.

 Make sure you have the policies and procedures in place to protect children and adults at risk and these are regularly discussed and communicated.
 BF have a range of welfare policies that can be adapted.